john-l-hansen/lindy-ladow-coaching-website/src/content/pages/about.md

 I believe in potential - in a human being's more potential no matter where one finds self in life.

 I work with perspective and that can change a person's life.
 A trajectory change that frees a person to become what they dream.
-These tiny shifts lead to transformations thought unattainable. to the Almighty and a foundation that was built upon experiences and perceptions wholly unique to each individual.
-Therefore the insights come from each person's understanding.
-This lays a personal foundation built with self-trust, confidence and clarity.
+These tiny shifts lead to transformations thought unattainable and a foundation built upon the experiences and perceptions wholly unique to each individual meaning a solid foundation.
+These personal insights also create more self-trust, confidence and clarity.

-Through my own experience, education and passion for leading edge creation I use intuition, hign level complex pattern recognition and various tools that I have discovered on my path to guide my clients to more abundance in whatever form they desire.
+I coach with my own experience, education and a passion for leading edge creation.
+I use intuition, hign level complex pattern recognition and various tools that I have discovered on my path to guide my clients to more abundance in whatever form they desire.

 Born and raised as an entrepreneur I am facinated with business.
 As an empath my desire is to help people become the best version of themselves.

 Proudest Business Acheivments:

-Shipping/Retail Store, all 3 of my children graduated from our service store with business and experience.
+Shipping/Retail Store, where all 3 of my children graduated from our service store with a business education and experience.
 Their education included start-up, accounting, sales and operations to the successful sale after 7 years.

 14 Years CFO Commercial Construction Company overseeing small to large contracts including $25 Million contracts with Los Angeles Times.
 I worked with a team of professionals who enjoyed their work.